Packers–Seahawks rivalry: Early years

+2000s: Favre vs. Hasselbeck

 The Seahawks hosted the Packers in a 2006 game that saw snow fall for the first time during a Seahawks home game.

+The rivalry between the teams began in the 2000s.
+In 2001, the Seahawks traded with the Packers for quarterback Matt Hasselbeck, who had served as Favre's back-up quarterback for two seasons.
+Starting with the 2002 NFL season, the Seahawks were moved from the AFC West back to the NFC West as part of a larger league realignment.
+Being in the same conference pitted the two teams against each other more often, including setting the stage for postseason match-ups.
+In 2003, the teams met for the first time as conference rivals, with the Packers winning 35–13 during the regular season.
+That same season, both teams made the playoffs and met in a Wild Card playoff game at Lambeau Field, which became notable after Seahawks quarterback Matt Hasselbeck exclaimed "we want the ball and we're going to score!" after winning the overtime coin toss.
+The referee's microphone was still on and picked up this comment for the national television audience and stadium fans to hear.
+Hasselbeck ended up throwing an interception to Al Harris, who returned it for a touchdown and the win.
+Harris' walk-off touchdown was the first defensive score in overtime to end a playoff game and was ranked as one of the 100 greatest plays and games in NFL history.

 The Packers dominated the rivalry in the 2000s, winning six of seven match-ups.
 This included two games that became notable for snowy weather.
 In 2006, the Seahawks hosted the Packers in a Monday Night Football game that looked more like Lambeau Field.
 For the first time in their history, the Seahawks hosted a game with snow actively falling.
 A year later, the Packers hosted the Seahawks in a Divisional Playoff game.
 The game, which has been referred to as the Snow Globe Game, was notable both for the snowy weather and for the Packers comeback.
 Down 14–0 within the first five minutes of the game after two Ryan Grant fumbles resulted in Seahawks touchdowns, the Packers responded by outscoring the Seahawks 42–6 the rest of the game to secure the victory.

+2010s: Rodgers vs. Wilson

+"Seattle and Green Bay were two of the premier teams in the 2010s especially, and we had some battles over the years.
+There was a great rivalry and we couldn’t seem to beat them other than in the ‘Fail Mary‘ game in Seattle.
+They couldn’t beat us in Green Bay."